Wednesdays with Andrew – Virtua Racing and Panzer Dragoon

 When Virtual Console was first announced, I have to admit I was really optimistic.
 I was looking forward to playing several of my favorite classics without having to hook up a half-dozen consoles.
 For those who hadn’t played them, well, they’d get to enjoy what I did.
 I am still a big proponent of what Virtual Console can do, but now my original optimism has been lost.
 I just don’t have the willpower to replay many old games I liked – only the best, if they do get released – but I find that it is a great way to experience the ones I missed.

 Four days ago, I had never heard of Gain Ground.
-On Saturday, a friend recommended it to me when he saw the list of games on VC. → Read the rest
+On Saturday, a friend recommended it to me when he saw the list of games on VC. → Read awhile, and listen.

 Laying this generation to rest: Xbox